Arcanearth house rules for D&D 5th Edition

 A ‘Short Rest’ allows recovery of 1 hit point per level plus constitution bonus, once per day.
 So a 3rd level fighter with 18 constitution could regain 3+4 or 7 hit point in this way.
 Only 1 Short Rest per day can restore hit points.
 One use of a healer’s kit is required per individual healed.
 Additional short rests are possible during the day, but these will not restore hit points.

 A ‘Long Rest’ allows recovery of 1 hit point per level plus constitution bonus at the end of the Long Rest.
 A healer’s kit is not required.
+Only half (round up) the normal hit points are regained if you did not doff your armor (this takes significant time, as does donning your armor).

 So in a given 24 hour period of adventuring, you could regain up to 2 hit points per level plus 2x constitution bonus by taking both a short rest and a long rest.
 For example, a 10th level fighter with 18 constitution can regain 28hp per day in this way.